TWHamiltonJR/TWHamiltonJR.github.io/project3.md

 ![screenshot](images/launch3.PNG)
 Fig 1.
-The launch screen
+The launch screen shows the GUI with all blank fields.

 ![screenshot](images/output3.PNG)
 Fig 2.
 Example output after input is processed.
+After inputting the numbers and clicking add it adds them and outputs the answer in the appropriate field.
 ![screenshot](images/error3.PNG)
 Fig 3.
 Feedback when an error occurs.
+This error occurs when you try to input a non numerical number.
+This shows only on the terminal side and will the user to try again until a number is entered.
 ## 3. Additional Considerations